 Hello,

-My scholarship sits at the intersection of medical anthropology, science and technology studies, and the politics of reproduction.
+My scholarship sits at the intersection of medical anthropology, science and technology studies, and reproductive politics.

-In my dissertation research, I examine the cultural politics of lab-grown human embryos.
-My work follows the reproductive scientists who grow human embryos in IVF labs—within a landscape in which gestating and IVF embryos are increasingly legislated as unborn children.
+My first book project follows the reproductive scientists who grow and manage human embryos in IVF labs—within a landscape in which gestating and IVF embryos are increasingly legislated as unborn children.

 A printed image of two embryos just before they are transferred into a patient's uterus.

-One year after the fall of Roe v.
-Wade, thirteen states define embryos as legally protected persons.
-Though we know these laws harm pregnant people, they also threaten the sphere of infertility medicine—where scientists fertilize eggs, grow human embryos, place them inside uteruses, freeze them in liquid nitrogen, and sometimes discard them in biohazard bins.
+Since the fall of Roe v.
+Wade, state lawmakers across the country have moved to enshrine embryos as legally protected persons.
+Though we know these laws harm pregnant people, they also threaten the sphere of infertility medicine—where medical providers fertilize eggs, culture human embryos, place them inside uteruses, freeze them in liquid nitrogen, and sometimes discard them in biohazard bins.

 Cryogenic storage tanks holding frozen embryos.